nakulBageja/Pharma-Scope-3/README.md

 - [x] EDA
 - [ ] Data Cleaning
     - [x] Fixing weight column and converting the data in tonnes.
-    - [x] Addition of coordinates for the source location
+    - [ ] Addition of coordinates for the source location
+        - if mode is AIR then it should be the airport of that city.
+If ocean, then the nearest port of that city.
+If road then that place coordinates
     - [ ] Addition of coordinates for the destination location
+        - Get the appropriate location name, port/airport.
     - [ ] Addition of emission factors

 ## Packages used